Kinetic Initial Conditions for Inflation: Scalar field inflation models

-Inflation is defined as $\ddot{a}>0$, or equivalently as $\dot{H}+H^2>0$.
-In the case when only an inflaton is present, this condition can be recast in terms of the scalar field using the Raychaudhuri equation $\eref{eqn:Raychaudhuri_mod}$ as
+Inflation is defined as \(\ddot{a}>0\), or equivalently as \(\dot{H}+H^2>0\).
+In the case when only an inflaton is present, this condition can be recast in terms of the scalar field using the acceleration equation~\eqref{eqn:Raychaudhuri_mod} as:

-The slow-roll inflation regime satisfies
+The slow-roll inflation regime satisfies:

-The amount of inflation is measured by the number of $e$-folds $N\propto \log a$, which is related to the Hubble parameter $H$ by
+The amount of inflation is measured by the number of \(e\)-folds \(N\propto \log a\), which is related to the Hubble parameter \(H\) by:

-For a generic potential $V(\phi)$, there is no analytic solution for the dynamics of a scalar field inflation model, even if no other fluids are present.
-Hence, even in this simple case, the evolution equations \eref{eqn:Raychaudhuri_mod} and $\eref{eqn:Klein_Gordon_mod}$ have to be integrated numerically using suitable `initial' conditions at some time $t=\ti$.
-In principle, $t=\ti$ may be {\em any}\/ cosmic time, although numerical stability of the solution usually requires that the conditions are specified prior to the onset of inflation.
-Once any two of $\phii \equiv \phi(\ti)$, $\dot{\phii} \equiv \dot{\phi}(\ti)$ and $\Hi \equiv H(\ti)$ have been specified, the Friedmann equation \eref{eqn:Friedmann_mod} yields the third.
-The quantities $\Hi$, $\phii$ and $\dot{\phii}$ then provide the necessary initial conditions for the integration of the coupled dynamical equations \eref{eqn:Raychaudhuri_mod} and \eref{eqn:Klein_Gordon_mod} for $\phi(t)$ and $H(t)$.
+For a generic potential \(V(\phi)\), there is no analytic solution for the dynamics of a scalar field inflation model, even if no other fluids are present.
+Hence, even in this simple case, the evolution equations~\eqref{eqn:Raychaudhuri_mod} and~\eqref{eqn:Klein_Gordon_mod} have to be integrated numerically using suitable initial conditions at some time \(t=\ti\).
+In principle, \(t=\ti\) may be {\em any\/} cosmic time, although numerical stability of the solution usually requires that the conditions are specified prior to the onset of inflation.
+Once any two of \(\phii \equiv \phi(\ti)\), \(\dot{\phii} \equiv \dot{\phi}(\ti)\) and \(\Hi \equiv H(\ti)\) have been specified, the Friedmann equation~\eqref{eqn:Friedmann_mod} yields the third.
+The quantities \(\Hi\), \(\phii\) and \(\dot{\phii}\) then provide the necessary initial conditions for the integration of the coupled dynamical equations~\eqref{eqn:Raychaudhuri_mod} and~\eqref{eqn:Klein_Gordon_mod} for \(\phi(t)\) and \(H(t)\).